lucasmaury/Interplanetary-Missions/README.md

 # Interplanetary-Missions
-Several projects concerning interpalnetary missions
+Several projects concerning interplanetary missions

 First project is about transfers from Earth to Mars using either direct strategy or fly-bys.